jose-garzon/Searchbar/README.md

-<<<<<<< HEAD
-# React-boilerplate
+# Searchbar

-This is a new project configuration with React and CSS
+This is a multiple searcher

 ## Configuration

-This configuration is made with webpack and implements Standard lintern.
-It allows:

 - React / 17
 - CSS / 3